thethumbler/glimpse/_posts/2019-03-30-the-mysterious-grammar-of-lua.md

 You see in the last line, that immediately after the terminal `Number` (which represents the 1 in `x=1`), we are back again at expecting a statement.

-So the generated AST would be
+So the generated AST would be:
 ![](/public/images/2019-03-30-ast.png)

 Or simply, a program consisting of three statements: two assignments followed by a function call.

-This doesn't work in Python (albeit semicolon being optional) because all statements in [Python grammar](https://docs.python.org/3/reference/grammar.html) are required to terminate with a NEWLINE character.
+This doesn't work in Python (even with semicolon being optional) because all statements in [Python grammar](https://docs.python.org/3/reference/grammar.html) are required to terminate with a NEWLINE character.

 For JavaScript, the situation is a bit obscure since all EBNF grammar I have found so far would allow the same construction, my assumption is that it fails in a later stage of the compilation.
 If anyone could point me on why JavaScript doesn't allow it, feel free to ping me.